anaanya444/WhatsApp_clone/README.md

 Mobile application where users can search other users, chat and video call in real time .
-It's build using Flutter and Firebase and it uses the agora rtc enine to support the video calling feature.
+It's build using Flutter and Firebase and it uses the agora rtc engine to support the video calling feature.

 ## Screenshots: